Todd-Werelius/express-snapshot-static/README.md

 ```

 ###Custom snapResolver
-The default resolver is repsonsible for 'finding' snapshots based on the source route.
+The default snapResolver is repsonsible for 'finding' snapshots based on the source route.
 Typcially servers will resolve http://mysite.com/about resolves to something like /public/about.html

 When a snapshot is requested the snapResolver takes that path and file names and replaces /public (or whatever your root source folder is) and replaces it with the snapFolder your provided when you added the express-snapshot-static middleware into your application.

-Default behavior
+####Default behavior

 Route				Server				Snapshot
 http://mysite.com/about		/public/about.html		/snapshots/about.html